benfen/kapture/README.md

 ./kapture.sh $NS ; kubectl create -f load-gen.yml -n $NS
 ```

+## What did I just do ?

+You just ran Kapture.
+The only load generator for K8s which is:

+- Inspired by reality.
+- Relevant to anyone who runs a SaaS or uses K8s for solving REAL WORLD problems.
+Yeah, like, JAVA APPs.
+- Understandable to anyone that builds apps.
+- Gauranteed to push the limits of all major cluster resources in a deterministic way.

 # Kapture

 Kapture is an open source smoke testing and load generation tool based on modern application architectures, which typically combine N microservices against a durable message queue.